Increase the success of your cuttings by using natural rooting hormone

 Since I think you can never have too much rosemary, I’m going to dehydrate some of it and use the rest to increase my bounty – I’m making rosemary cuttings.

-I’m concerned about the chemicals found in powdered rooting hormone and how it might effect my family’s health, so I’ve done some research and found 6 ways to make your own natural rooting hormone.
+I’m concerned about the chemicals found in powdered rooting hormone and how it might affect my family’s health, so I’ve done some research and found 6 ways to make your own natural rooting hormone.

 Why I use rooting hormone